AzureXX/the-kingdom/README.md

 4. **Upgrades**: Add to `src/lib/game/config/prestige.ts`
 5. **Events**: Add to `src/lib/game/config/events.ts`

+**Note**: All type definitions are now centralized in `src/lib/game/types/` directory, organized by domain:
+- `types/resources.ts` - Resource types and interfaces
+- `types/buildings.ts` - Building types and interfaces
+- `types/technologies.ts` - Technology types and interfaces
+- `types/prestige.ts` - Prestige upgrade types and interfaces
+- `types/events.ts` - Event types and interfaces
+- `types/game.ts` - Game state and multiplier types

+### Types System
+The types are organized by domain for better maintainability:
+- **Centralized Location**: All types exported from `src/lib/game/types/index.ts`
+- **Clean Imports**: Use `import type { ... } from '../types'` in config files
+- **Domain Separation**: Related types grouped together (e.g., all resource types in one file)
+- **No Duplication**: Single source of truth for all type definitions

 ### Adding New Icons
 To add new SVG icons:
 1. Add the icon definition to `src/components/ui/SvgSprites.tsx`